alikhedr-cmyk/programmable-counter/README.md

 vvp .\counter_core_tb.out
 ```

-## Notes For The Final Submission
-- Upload the full source code and report to GitHub
-- Put the GitHub repository link at the beginning of the report
-- Compress the source code folder and report into one ZIP file for ALMS
-- Add waveform screenshots and testbench results to the report
-- Include all required names, student IDs, and signatures in the printed report

 ## Final Note
 This project demonstrates a simplified Control + Datapath system, applying key concepts from Computer Architecture including sequential logic, modular design, and hardware verification.